Grahp/Website/pages/Regular Outline Grammars.md

 The trade-offs of subsequent outline splitting is that there are a few words that differ only in their subsequent vowel sounds, such as "forget" and "forgot"; and that all skeletons are reserved.

-- This does allow for a great amount of squishing, demonstrate that here.
+- (This does allow for a great amount of squishing, demonstrate that here)

 Another kind of flavor of subsequent vowel dropping that I do not have a good name for involves only using final chords in all subsequent strokes.

-## Just stop and leave this page
+## Just stop and leave this pag.e

 There is one more way you could write words in a way that it's clear when they start and end, which is to write with just one stroke per word.